-During the 2023-2024 year, the FRC met five times.
+During the 2024-2025 year, the FRC met five times.
 The FRC's principal areas of focus have been:

-- Review of financial report, management accounts for 2023-24 and the budget for 2024-25. - Review and feedback on the reserves policy. - Updating the financial procedures manual. - Review and feedback on some HR matters. - Review of progress towards the IT strategy including the achievement of Cyber Essentials Plus. - Organisation evaluation and learning (responsibility was transfer to the Board during the summer of 2023).
+- Review of financial report, management accounts for 2024-25 and the budget for 2025-26.

+- Review and feedback on the reserves policy

+- Updating the financial procedures manual

+- Review and feedback on some HR matters

+- Review of progress towards the IT strategy including the achievement of Cyber Essentials Plus.